 This course is an introduction to the behaviour, anatomy, nutrition, and history of horses.
-What behaviour principles underly horse training?
-How is their performance influenced by their confirmation?
+What behaviour principles underlie horse training?
+How is their performance influenced by their conformation?
 What is unique about their digestive system?
 How did horses evolve?
-Sources and treatment of illness and disabilities, and the biology and control of common parasites will be discussed.
-Students will have demonstrations of English and Western riding, but will not be taught to ride.
-Students will also visit the Truro Raceway, study the importance of shoeing to the working horse, and be exposed to the use of horses as draft animals.
+We discuss sources and treatment of illness and disabilities, and the biology and control of common parasites.
+There are demonstrations of English and Western riding but students are not taught to ride.
+We visit the Truro Raceway, study the importance of shoeing to the working horse, and be exposed to the use of horses are draft animals.

-AS300: Animal Physiology (A)

-Instructor: Prof A. Hawley Prerequisites: AS100, B110
+AS300: Animal Physiology (A)nstructor: Prof. A. HawleyPrerequisites: AS100, B110 Preparatory: CS205

-Preparatory: CS205